junxit/us-congress-bills-110/bill.md

 - **(c)** *Clerical amendment* The table of sections for chapter 25 is amended by adding at the end the following new item:
 - **(d)** *Effective date* The amendments made by this section shall apply to amounts paid after December 31, 2008.

 ## § 6.
-Referrals to low-income taxpayer clinics permitted
+Referrals to low income taxpayer clinics permitted

 - **(a)** *In general* Subsection (c) of section 7526 of the Internal Revenue Code of 1986 is amended by adding at the end the following new paragraph:
   > - **(6)** *Treasury employees permitted to refer taxpayers to qualified low-income taxpayer clinics* Notwithstanding any other provision of law, officers and employees of the Department of the Treasury may refer taxpayers for advice and assistance to qualified low-income taxpayer clinics receiving funding under this section.